What’s stable value?

-General account is a life insurance company investment account, usually invested in stocks, bonds, cash, and real estate, that contains the assets, capital, surplus, and reserves held against liabilities.
+General account is a life insurance company investment account, usually invested in stocks, bonds, cash, and real estate, that contains the insurance company’s own assets, capital, surplus, and reserves held against liabilities.

-Guaranteed investment contract (GIC), usually a group annuity contract, is a stable value contract issued by an insurance company that pays a specified rate of return for a specified period of time, uses book-value accounting, pays benefits to plan participants, and provides annuities, if requested.
+Guaranteed investment contract (GIC), usually a group annuity contract, is a contract issued by an insurance company that pays a specified rate of return for a specified period of time, uses book value accounting, pays benefits to plan participants, and provides annuities, if requested.